maxnz/csinparallel-gen/README.md

 #### Stage 4

-Stage 4 is where the customization happens:
+Stage 4 is where the customization happens.

-- `00-packages`
-  - Installs more packages for the image (i.e. `vim`, `emacs`, etc.)

-- `01-run.sh`
-  - `ansible`, and thus `ansible-pull`, are installed
-  - The files required for the `ansible-pull` functionality are added to the image
+See the [Build Process Chart](https://app.creately.com/diagram/NY4OaT6UQpf/view) for an overview of what happens.

 ###### *Notes*
   - The `on_chroot << EOF; EOF` idiom is equivalent to running the commands in it as root (i.e. with `sudo`)